Home

 Photo by Holger Uwe Schmitt

-The Basilica is a center for pilgrimages by both Greek and Latin Christians.
-In addition to the Basilica at Bari, many churches have been named for St. Nicholas as are numerous artistic depictions.
+In addition to the Basilica at Bari, many churches have been named for St. Nicholas, and there have been many artistic depictions of the saint.
 Historian David Farmer suggests that San Nicola was “the most frequently represented saintly bishop for several centuries.”

-St Nicholas is the patron of many causes – children, sailors, unmarried girls, merchants, pawnbrokers, apothecaries, perfumers.
+St Nicholas is the patron of many causes – children, sailors, unmarried girls, merchants, pawnbrokers, apothecaries, brewers, perfumers, among others.
 His most popular representation is that of Santa Claus – the giving of gifts to children – known as Father Christmas or the Dutch Sinte Klaas.
 Historian Donald Attwater observes that Nicholas

 “…is the patron of countries provinces, dioceses and cities, titular of churches innumerable...and [is] represented countless times in paintings and carvings.
 Yet what can be confidently stated of his personal history is no more than that he was a bishop of Myra….”